 - Easy to use, completely integrated system

 Eye trackers add substantial power to your lab set-up.
 They produce gaze path video and large quantities of rich data, all related to attention and emotion.
-Take advantage of our experience and knowledge: as we often integrate eye trackers into lab as well as portable set-ups, we can help you find the eye tracker that works best for you.
+Take advantage of our experience and knowledge: as we often integrate eye trackers into stationary as well as portable set-ups, we can help you find the eye tracker that works best for you.
 Noldus will assist you in the process from start to finish, including lab installation, training your team and setting up experiments, and creating custom scenarios.

 Benefits of eye tracking